yenuliobapitiya/dsa-notes/README.md

 - [ ] 18.
 Replace spaces with `@40`
 - [ ] 19.
 Remove spaces from a string
 - [ ] 20.
 Print all substrings

+---

+## 🔗 Linked Lists
+- [ ] 21.
+Print elements of a linked list
+- [ ] 22.
+Reverse a linked list
+- [ ] 23.
+Find length of linked list
+- [ ] 24.
+Detect a loop in a linked list
+- [ ] 25.
+Merge two sorted linked lists